-Ian is passionate about helping clients achieve the best they possibly can & their project goals to be surpassed.
+Ian is passionate about helping clients achieve the best they possibly can & their project goals to be exceeded.
 Our production goals are to capture 'the' sound in the best possible way and manage the arrangement and production of the music to maximise its effectiveness once out there

 Registered publisher member of APRA/AMCOS for the sync group operation area.

 42 years in the industry (last 20 full time) with experience as performer, composer, producer, arranger & mentor- does have its advantages

 Our philosophy is to to do "whatever it takes" to get the end result needed.